rcyeh/wp-map/process/README.md

 - identity if in a dense place: directly request the (z, x, y) points db tile.
 - redirect to request next coarser resolution if the tile doesn't exist

 So the client javascript will already know what tiles exist.
 Maybe use this data structure with this logic:

 - If you find the (z, x, y), then request it.
 Otherwise, look for (z-1, x // 2, y // 2).
 - There are 1.3 MM points.
 Suppose I use 100-point tile files --- there will be 13,000 of these.
 - If those are the leaf nodes in a tree, then there will be at most 13,000 internal parent nodes.
 - Total 26,000 (z, x, y) coordinates: barely 300 kB.
 Can do some testing to see if it's faster to use a flat set of tuples, or a hierarchical structure.
+- Ultimately decided to save 20- to 300-point tile files.
+This will exclude points in a sparse neighborhood (fewer than 20 points in a sq km) that are not among the top 300 most popular points when combined with neighboring tiles.

 ### Decision: Use protobufs.